maqboolkhan/Transformer_classifier_pytorch/README.md

 - It does not use any other library for the model (e.g. Hugging Face).
 Hence, only uses Pytorch.
 - Transformer itself is a sequence-to-sequence model consisting of Encoder and Decoder block.
 - However, in order to use Transformer for classification task we can only use Encoder block.
 This notebook demonstrate this!
+- Notebook is heavily commented with tensor's `shape` and possible explanation of logic.
 - Feel free to ask any question regarding the notebook.

 Thanks